A Long weekend in London

-Built for Henrietta Howard, the mistress of King George III, Marble Hill House is the final stop on our whirlwind tour.
-Georgian paintings and painstakingly recreated hand-drawn Chinese wallpaper adorn the rooms of the house, and Henrietta's remarkable story can be heard when the house is open for guided tours on Saturdays and Sundays.
+Marble Hill is the final stop on our whirlwind tour.
+It was built for Henrietta Howard, Countess of Suffolk, a remarkable woman of letters, friend of some of England’s greatest writers, and the mistress of King George III.
+Georgian paintings and painstakingly recreated hand-drawn Chinese wallpaper adorn the rooms of the house, and Henrietta's remarkable story can be heard when the house opens from Saturday 21 May 2022.

-The house is set in 66 acres of parkland, and there is a café in the stable block.
+The Palladian villa is set in 66 acres of parkland, and there is a café within the grounds.
 The park runs down to the Thames, and Ham House (National Trust) is just across the river.
 A ferry service runs between the two from March to October, and if you fancy making a splash yourself, the ferry company also rents rowing boats.

 Where to eat and drink

 London is one of the best places to eat in the world, and there's something to suit every budget, from Michelin starred restaurants to street food.

 Apsley House and Wellington Arch are a short walk or tube ride away from the epicentre of trend-setting cooking that is Soho, and there are many high-end options in Mayfair.

 If you're visiting Kenwood, there are two options in the mansion's service wing.
 The Brew House Café serves up breakfast, lunch and tea, and the menu changes daily.
 The Steward's Room offers a takeaway soups, salads, sandwiches and drinks.
 Hampstead and Highgate also have plenty of options.

 In the south east, Eltham Palace's café is great for lunch and afternoon tea.
 If you're visiting Rangers' House, there are many places to eat and drink nearby in the centre of Greenwich.